 Payday loan or cash advance With a payday advance a borrower will get a small amount of money that needs to be paid off quickly.
 We all know the downfalls of what comes with a payday loan.
 The interest rates are sky high and it’s difficult to pay off the loan in full by the time it becomes due.
 It’s somewhat of a moot point as here in Arizona most payday loans and cash advances are not allowed anyway.
 You can read all about the State’s views on payday loans in Arizona by going to State’s Consumer Protection Website.
 They are a possibility in other neighboring states like California and Nevada.
 But it really comes down to how much money you need to borrow and what you can qualify for.
 We understand there are few other types of short term loans available to consumers in Arizona.
 These include a credit card advance and other forms of borrowing to be paid back within 30 days.
 Many of these online loans are offered by offshore companies and tribal lenders.
 The loan application process can be questioned in this case.
 It’s always going to be the best course of action to stay with reputable companies and go with title loan lenders who offer real loan amounts.

-Keep in mind, auto title loans have high interest rates and you run the real risk of losing your vehicle if there’s ever a default!
+Keep in mind, an auto equity loan has high interest rates and you run the real risk of losing your vehicle if there’s ever a default!
 Often, your lending company will only give you 30 days to get back to current before they sell your vehicle!
 If you have a chance to qualify for any of the options above you at least need to look into them.
 No one wants to be in a situation where they lose their only source of transportation to a repossession.
 The state of Arizona has strong laws in place to protect consumers who face a vehicle impound.
 But it’s not always easy to get your car back if you default on a car title loan.
 Likewise, you don’t want to pay a lot of money in finance charges.
 Go with the options above and you’ll save money and won’t have to worry about losing your car.